MBoemo/DNAscent/docs/source/workflows.rst

 .. code-block:: console

-   DNAscent psl -d output.detect -r /full/path/to/reference.fasta -o output.psl
+   DNAscent psl -d output.detect -r /full/path/to/reference.fasta -o output

 The resulting file ``output.psl`` can be loaded into IGV or the UCSC Genome Browser.